zhongzf/angular2-electron-quickstart/README.md

 Angular
 =========

 Angular is a development platform for building mobile and desktop web applications.
-This is the repository for [Angular 2][ng2], both the JavaScript (JS) and [Dart][dart] versions.

 Repository:  https://github.com/angular/angular